- This event has passed.

 Sponsored by EiE | Museum of Science

 Anyone, even the youngest learners can think like an engineer.
 Do you want to learn how to channel young learners’ curiosity and creativity into structured problem solving?
-Join us as we talk about the power of the engineering design process and how it empowers young children to see themselves as problem solvers.
+Watch as we talk about the power of the engineering design process and how it empowers young children to see themselves as problem solvers.

 - Helps children develop important 21st century skills like critical thinking, collaborating, and persevering through failure